brianrentsch/bias-reporter/README.md

 ## About the project ##
 This project aims to provide college students with a simple, quick, and secure method of reporting incidents of racial bias to their school.
 The project will be implemented via a web application developed using Ruby on Rails, PostgreSQL, HTML, CSS and JavaScript.

 See the wiki for the full project details and documentation.
-Contributor guidelines can be found on their own wiki as well.
+Contributor guidelines can be found on a separate wiki page as well.

 ## Running the application ##
 The application is fully contained in the `code` directory.
 To run it, follow these steps: